 Milwaukee - ads with incorrect and correct opening act Nov.
 22, 1977

 The BBC filmed Giant at the Golders Green Hippodrome in Golders

 Jan.
 21 The BBC Sight and Sound TV program was first broadcast.
-This was the only live performance by Gentle Giant ever shown on British television.
 It was also simulcast on British FM radio in quadraphonic.
 This performance holds the distinction of appearing on more official releases than any other Gentle Giant show.
 Most of this broadcast appears on the 1994 IN CONCERT album, while all of it is included on OUT OF THE FIRE and again on the MEMORIES OF OLD DAYS compilation.
 The entire performance appears yet again, in both audio and video formats, on the GG AT THE GG DVD where it can be accompanied by a commentary track by all five band members.